-Other books by this author that I've reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School.
+Other books by this author include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 Eighteenth chronologically in the Jack Reacher thriller series and seventeenth publication-wise.
 Reacher is thumbing a ride out of the disaster of Worth Dying For.